pedrosantb/flask-app-template/README.md

-# flask-app-template
+# flask App template
-Simple template to work with python flask
+## This is my personal Flask template